claudiajs/example-projects/stripe-checkout-payment/README.md

 Stripe allows your application to create and execute payments.

 ## NOTE!
 You need to have proper a front-end implementation.
 A very basic, simple example implementation in vanilla JavaScript (no frameworks) has been provided.
-In case you're copying the code, the HTML file **MUST** be removed before your serverless function deployment.

 ## Prerequisites